Grant Role-Based Access in SQL¶

 Specify the --service-account

-option when you start the SQL shell
+option when you start the Flink SQL shell

 to enable submitting long-running statements.
-You must have the Assigner role.
+You must have the Assigner role

 confluent flink shell \